chowdhuryshakur/SimpleFlutterBlogApp/README.md

 # simple_blog_app

-This application is created by Shakur Chowdhury for the job recruiting purpose in the Misfit technology ltd,
+This application is created by Shakur Chowdhury for the practicing flutter technology,

 ## Getting Started